Your First Visit

 - A list of medications you take including prescription medicines, nonprescription medicines, vitamins, herbs and supplements, the dose and how often you take each.

 - Any X-rays, CAT scans or MRI's you might have related to the problem for your pain specialist to review.

 During your first visit, you will receive a thorough evaluation that includes your medical history and a physical examination pertinent to your pain problem.
 This comprehensive visit with your pain specialist will last approximately one full hour.

 After your evaluation and exam, we will talk with you about whether treatment through the Arnold-Warfield Pain Management Center is right for your pain problem and suggest next steps.
 In some cases, your doctor may order additional tests, such as a blood test, an X-ray, CAT scan or MRI, or other diagnostic testing prior to deciding on a treatment plan.

 Be sure to ask any questions so that you are comfortable with the plan.
 Whatever you and your pain specialist decide your next steps will be, we are confident that you will be heading in the right direction.

-Note: The Arnold Pain Management Center at Beth Israel Deaconess Medical Center does not prescribe long-term narcotics for pain management.
+Note: The Arnold-Warfield Pain Management Center at Beth Israel Deaconess Medical Center does not prescribe long-term narcotics for pain management.
 If it is decided that narcotic medication is the appropriate way for you to manage your pain, you will be referred back to your primary care physician.
 You will not be given a prescription for narcotics during your visit.